What Broken Links Are and Why They Matter for SEO

 print("No broken links found.")

-Interpreting the Results
+Interpreting and Acting on the Results

-Advanced Considerations and Enhancements
+Advanced Enhancements

 1. Handling Large Websites